lowRISC/lowrisc-site/content/docs/prepare-the-environment.md

 ## System on chip debug

-The built-in hardware [Open SystemOnChip Debug](http://opensocdebug.org) trace debugger from previous releases is not yet available.
+The built-in hardware [Open SystemOnChip Debug](http://opensocdebug.org) trace debugger from previous releases is not available.
 Some of its functionality (for example loading programs) is available from the GDB/openocd combination.

 ### The remainder of the steps are flexible and a suggested order is given below: